sfi0zy/promo-core/README.md

 14. Run ```npm run prod``` to activate the production build.
 15. If all is OK, get the ```/dist/``` directory ant put it on your server.

 You can use ```console.log(APP)``` any time to obtain all the information about the loaded dependencies and polyfills, registered and created components, events, etc.

 ## Have any questions or found a bug?

 Feel free to open an issue in this repository.

+A number of errors and warnings are "predefined" for every type of code in the project (5 for HTML, 1 for LESS, 3 for JS).
+If you see all of them in your first build after ```npm i```, it means that all linters, validators and analysers work.
+It's not a bug, it's a dummy test to make sure they are not broken.
+Just enjoy the detailed, colorful log.